ImperialCollegeLondon/PASCAL-CFD/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-The project comprises a set of stand-alone scripts to be executed sequentially in for the different phases of a CFD project concerning portions of the aorta (i.e. preprocessing and simulation setup, running simulation and post-processing).
+The project comprises a set of stand-alone scripts to be executed sequentially for the different phases of a CFD project concerning portions of the aorta (i.e. preprocessing and simulation setup, running simulation and post-processing).
 - For preprocessing purposes, you should be able to run MATLAB scripts.
-- For using the shell utility scripts, intended for helping with running simulations, you should have access to a linux-sytle console (Bash).
+- For using the shell utility scripts, intended for helping with running simulations, you should have access to a linux-style console (Bash).
 - For using the postprocessing scripts, Python is required.
 However, these scripts are intended to be used from within ANSYS EnSight, which should not require an extra Python installation.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>